clj-holmes/clj-watson/README.md

 ## Quick Start

-`clj-watson` can be added as an alias either on a per-project basis in the project's `deps.edn` file or in your user `deps.edn` file (either `~/.clojure/deps.edn` or `~/.config/clojure/deps.edn`):
+`clj-watson` can be added as an alias either on a per-project basis in your project's `deps.edn` file or in your user `deps.edn` file (either `~/.clojure/deps.edn` or `~/.config/clojure/deps.edn`):